 In a final postscript, Phillips’s sister, Merilyn, the current President of the American Foundation for the Study of Man, along with George Farrier, returned to the Temple of the Moon in 2001 on the 50th anniversary of their first expedition and again in 2004 to inspect and photograph the site.
 Plans are currently under way, in cooperation with the government of Yemen, to completely restore the temple and open it to visitors.
 Curious Yemeni tourists are already starting to show up, an unusual occurrence since rarely is anything pre-Islamic in origin given much attention in their culture.

-The 20th Annual International Vintage Dodge Power Wagon Rally will be held in the Fairfield June 6-9, 2007.
+The International Vintage Dodge Power Wagon Rally is held annually in Fairfield, Iowa, during June.

 Tony Ellis is a Fairfield-based writer and poet.